WASdev/sample.daytrader7/jmeter_files/README.txt

 	-JSTOCKS    The total amount of stocks/quotes in the database, minus one.
 The default is 9999, which assumes there are 10,000 stocks in the database.
 	-JBOTUID    The lowest user id.
 The default is 0.
 	-JTOPUID    The highest user id.
 The default is 14999, which assumes there are 15,000 users in the database.
+	-JWEBSOCKET_TIMEOUT The amount of time to keep the websocket (WS2) open.
+The default is 60 seconds.

 WS NOTE: To enable encrypted WebSocket, either open daytrader7.jmx using the GUI and enable WSS on the WS2 and WS1 calls, or edit the daytrader.jmx file and change the TLS prop to true.